-The technical product owner isn’t always directly involved in planning, rather his/her role is to assist the product owner as maximizing product value is the responsibility of the product owner – and not that of a technical advisor.
+The technical product owner isn’t always directly involved in planning, rather their role is to assist the product owner as maximizing product value is the responsibility of the product owner – and not that of a technical advisor.

-However, complex technical products (e.g. architectural stories or a large-scale technical product) require more engagement from the technical product owner and he/she might have to assist and help understand the technical ins and outs to all the stakeholders.
+However, complex technical products (e.g. architectural stories or a large-scale technical product) require more engagement from the technical product owner and they might have to assist and help understand the technical ins and outs to all the stakeholders.

 3. Customer-Technology Bridge